 - Line the bottom of three 8inch cake pans with parchment paper and spray with nonstick spray.
 (Can also bake in two 9inch cake pans)

-- Pour cake batter evenly into the three prepared cake pans.
+- Pour cake batter evenly into the two or three prepared cake pans.

-- Bake cakes in preheated oven for 30-40 minutes until a toothpick comes out clean (a few crumbs are okay) (Bake for 25-35 minutes for 8 inch cake pans)
+- Bake cakes in preheated oven for 25 to 35 minutes for 8 inch pans, until a toothpick comes out clean (a few crumbs are okay) (Bake for 30-40 minutes for 9 inch pans)

 - Cool cakes in pans for about 10 minutes.
 Remove the cakes from the pans and finish cooling on racks.